What Is Product-Market Fit?

 You will want to focus your product or service solution on the areas that provide the biggest pain points.
 These are the things that are most important to your users and customers and the ones that they are desperate to find a solution to.

 Do you see any of the same complaints over and over?
-What problems or needs is the market looking for solutions for?
+What problems or needs are your potential customers looking for solutions for?
 How can you solve those problems with your product or service idea?

-This is an important step because once you know the answer to these questions, you can then start to brainstorm what your target market looks like.
+This is an important step because once you know the answer to these questions, you can then start to brainstorm what your customer base looks like.

 Find Your Unique Value

-The next step in finding your product-market fit is defining your product’s unique value.
+The next step is defining your product and value proposition.
 What makes your product or service different and stand out from the rest?

-While finding your unique value, or your unique selling proposition, can be difficult, there are a number of things you can do to help.
+While finding your unique value proposition, or your unique selling proposition, can be difficult, there are a number of things you can do to help.

 Start by asking your audience what they struggle most with when looking for a solution to this problem.
 What alternatives have they tried?
 Why didn’t the alternatives satisfy their need?
 What problems still persist?
 This will give you a pretty good idea of what your customers are looking for in a solution.
 Plus, it will allow you to develop your product or service and craft your messaging and unique selling proposition to meet your market’s needs.

-You can also find other ways to listen to the market.
-Search online reviews for similar products, your competitors, and other alternatives.
+You can also search online reviews for similar products, your competitors, and other alternatives.
 Pay attention to what people complain about over and over.
 What needs are not being met?
 How can you meet them?

 Build an MVP